Become a registered oral surgeon in New Zealand and Australia1

 - Clinical practice-oral surgery 2

 CLDN 9F Thesis Research, Clinical Research and Clinical Practice 3

 - Research results analysis and thesis preparation

-Prospective applicants should fulfil criteria for study at the University of Otago as listed in the current University Calendar.
+Prospective applicants should fulfil the criteria for study at the University of Otago as listed in the current University Calendar.
 They should hold a primary dental qualification that is acceptable to the University.

 Applicants should be able to demonstrate a strong interest in Oral Surgery.

 Applicants are deemed to have worked at some point in time, for a hospital-based dental department or in a dental practice with an interest in providing oral surgery services to patients.